CBT Experts Answer Tough Questions On Defeating Temptation & Establishing Healthy Habits

 IN THIS VIDEO:

-Jill: Hi everyone, welcome to our first Wednesday of the month at noon series we've been offering on Team CBT from Feeling Good Institute.
+Jill: Hi everyone, welcome to our first Wednesday of the month at noon series we've been offering on Team Therapy from Feeling Good Institute.
 So our topic for today is “CBT experts answer tough questions on defeating temptations and establishing healthy habits”.
 Not the most succinct title.
 It's kind of a part two to a CE presentation that we did for many of you last month.
 And if you weren't there in our presentation last month, not to worry, because we are going to be touching on some of the really important sort of themes of what we talked about last month and kind of reiterating the things that you had particular questions about, kind of reinforcing those today.
 And then we'll also be leaving a lot of opportunity to answer questions live.

 So it's, kind of a flexible and casual get together where you can have an opportunity to send questions and we'll answer them.
 We're also going to answer some of the most common questions that we received in the webinar that we did last month.
 So if you do have questions throughout the webinar, please go ahead and enter them in the chat box.
 You can send them to me.
 So send them to Jill Levitt.
 You can't chat the whole group, but you can chat the hosts and co-hosts.
 So send me a chat just asking me a question and then when it comes time for Q&A, I'll open up and we'll answer as many questions as we can.
 I'm going to start by introducing you to today's presenters.